JohnBasrai/sensorflow-data-pipeline/README.md

-# codemetal-sensorflow
+# sensorflow-data-pipeline
 Modular sensor data pipeline in Rust: fetch, transform, analyze, store, and expose via API

 ## Summary

-`codemetal-sensorflow` is a modular, extensible data pipeline written in Rust for processing time-series sensor data.
+`sensorflow-data-pipeline` is a modular, extensible data pipeline written in Rust for processing time-series sensor data.
 It fetches paginated data from a secured API, performs real-time transformations and anomaly detection, aggregates results by mesh ID, stores summarized data in PostgreSQL, and exposes a clean API for retrieval.
 Designed for testability, clarity, and production realism.

-> This project is a take-home assignment for [CodeMetal.ai](https://www.codemetal.ai/careers).
-It implements a realistic, end-to-end data pipeline in Rust to fetch, transform, analyze, and serve time-series sensor data from a secure API.
+> This project is a portfolio-quality demo of an end-to-end data pipeline built in Rust for processing time-series sensor data.
+It securely fetches data from a paginated API, performs real-time transformation and anomaly detection, aggregates results, and serves them through a RESTful API.
+Designed for clarity, testability, and production realism.
+This version removes all prior references to external companies; the project is now presented as an independent, portfolio-quality demo.

 ---